bluerobotics/bluerobotics.github.io/bar30/index.md

 ##Arduino

-This example uses the [MS5837 Library](https://github.com/bluerobotics/BlueRobotics_MS5837_Library) with the connected sensor.
+This example uses the [BlueRobotics MS5837 Library](https://github.com/bluerobotics/BlueRobotics_MS5837_Library) with the connected sensor.
 The example reads the sensor and prints the resulting values to the serial terminal.

+Please remember to use a logic level converter, such as [this one](https://www.sparkfun.com/products/12009), to convert Arduino 5V levels to 3.3V!

 If you've never used Arduino before, we suggest checking out [some tutorials!](https://www.arduino.cc/en/Tutorial/HomePage)

-You can find the [MS5837 Library](https://github.com/bluerobotics/BlueRobotics_MS5837_Library) on our [GitHub page.](https://github.com/bluerobotics)
+You can find the [MS5837 Library](https://github.com/bluerobotics/BlueRobotics_MS5837_Library) on our [GitHub page](https://github.com/bluerobotics).

 ~~~~~~~~~~ cpp
 #include <Wire.h>